 Getting injured on the job can be one of the most devastating events in a worker’s career.
 In addition to the physical damage of the workplace injury, employees are then put in the uncomfortable position of informing their employer about their need to file for workers’ compensation benefits.
 Unfortunately, many employers make matters worse by using coercive and intimidating tactics to discourage employees from filing workers’ compensations claims.
 If an employer engages in coercive or intimidating tactics against an employee that attempts to file a valid claim for workers’ compensation benefits, then that employer has engaged in illegal behavior for which the employer is liable.

 Florida law also prohibits employers from retaliating against employees after a worker files or attempts to file a valid claim for workers’ compensation benefits.
-The Tampa workers’ compensation retaliation lawyers at Florin Gray Bouzas Owens are very familiar with the laws surrounding workers compensation and can help you understand your rights.
+The Tampa workers’ compensation retaliation lawyers at Florin Gray Bouzas Owens, LLC are very familiar with the laws surrounding workers compensation and can help you understand your rights.